raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 When the steed drops to 0 hit points, it disappears, leaving behind no physical form.
 You can also dismiss your steed at any time as an action, causing it to disappear.
 In either case, casting this spell again summons the same steed, restored to its hit point maximum.

-While your steed is within 1 mile of you, you can communicate with it telepathically.
+While your steed is within 1.6km of you, you can communicate with it telepathically.

 You can’t have more than one steed bonded by this spell at a time.
 As an action, you can release the steed from its bond at any time, causing it to disappear.